SaiHarshaK/aria2c-for-wget-curl/README.md

 # aria2c-for-wget-curl
-Stubs of wget and curl for aria2c to download large files using Debian alternatives subsystem instead of changing the shell scripts.
+Stubs of wget and curl for aria2c to download large files using Debian alternatives subsystem instead of changing the shell scripts. aria2c is better when compareed to wget/curl because it tries to utilize your maximum download bandwidth.
+Since, changing shell scripts from wget/curl to equivalent aria2c cli takes time, this stub translates the wget/curl command to equivalent aria2c command and executes it.
+If not possible to do so, it executes the original command.

 ## Instructions for setup
+* Install aria2c
+* Install wget and(or) curl

 ### Wget
 * Rename original wget to wget-orig
 ```console